 |Kids at least 8, but not yet 10 years old||3 – 4||U10

 |Kids at least 6, but not yet 8 years old||1-2||U8|

 Note that Region 43 does not offer a U5 (age 4) division.
-Children born on or after February 1, 2010 cannot be accepted in U6 for the Fall 2014 season.
+The minimum age for a child to play is 4 years, i.e., a child should be 4 years old on the day he first plays.
 Players may be permitted to “play up” in an older division in special circumstances.
 Contact the Divisions Commissioner to request a change in division placement after you have completed online registration.

 Q. When will I know what team I am on? – back to top

-The plan is to release teams to coaches and parents by early August.
-The parents should hear from the coaches soon after that time.
+We plan to release teams to coaches and parents by August 10, 2015.
+Parents should hear from coaches soon after that time.
 Team rosters and coach info will also be available and online via the member login area at that same time.
 Parents are requested to contact their coach if they have not heard from them within that first week.

 Q. Where are the games played? – back to top